jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

 - Efficient pure-Rust implementation via `xxhash-rust`.
 - Seed control for shard merge compatibility.

+When building shards independently, every sketch that will eventually merge must share both `alpha` and the `hash_seed`.
+Pick a non-guessable seed whenever adversarial keys might try to predict sampling depths; `GpsSketch::with_seed` is the intended entry point for that configuration.

 Sampling now mirrors the design’s deterministic story exactly:

 - For `α = 0.5` (the default), `sample_level_for_hash` uses just the